z.com vs Capital Index, Who's The Best?

 The minimum deposit for Capital Index is $250.

-Depending on your current situation, a lower minimum deposit can be beneficial.
+Depending on your circumstances, a lower minimum deposit can be beneficial.
 If you are experienced with forex trading but are looking for a change then both z.com and Capital Index are a good option.

 z.com vs Capital Index - Regulation And Licencing In More Detail